 Note: want to get the flu vaccine?
 Head this way for tips on getting a cheap or even free flu jab.

-Getting a private COVID test:
+Paying for a private COVID test

 Of course, you can get a private COVID-19 test to either find out whether you currently have it (an antigen test) or if you’ve had the virus (an antibody test).

 With the antigen test, you take a swab from the back of your throat (around the tonsils) and the inside of your nose using a long cotton bud.